Call us today! 416-636-6071

 • There are seven demerit points.

 The police might charge a driver even if the consequences of the accident were not very serious.
 Law enforcement may also charge a driver with ‘fail to remain’ under federal law, the Criminal Code.
 This offence is punishable by up to five years in prison.
-However, this is reserved for failing to remain at scenes of accidents that caused serious bodily injury or death.
+However, this is reserved for failing to remain at the scene of an accident that caused serious bodily injury or death.

 What a scene of the accident is

 Most often, drivers get charged with failing to remain at the accident scene because they do not interpret the meaning of “accident” the same way the law does.
 Under the law, an “accident” is physical contact between vehicles.
 This means the law considers any contact, even if it creates only a small, barely visible scratch, as an accident.
 Our advice is to remain at the scene until you are entirely sure about what happened.
-Then, you need to resolve the situation with the other driver and/or police, no matter how small the damage to vehicles.
+Then, you need to resolve the situation with the other driver and/or the police, regardless of the extent of the damage to the vehicles.

 How to deal with this ticket